enkidevs/curriculum/spreadsheets/intermediate/charts-2/further-customization-1.md

 Here, we can customize our chart with different styling, change the axis, modify the series, and more.

-In the `Chart style` tab we can modify the lines of our line chart and make them smooth.
+In the `Chart style` tab we can modify the lines of our chart and make them smooth.

 ![smooth](https://img.enkipro.com/ad72c00958bc80dbd6ad5b24958bbeaf.gif)